soda3x/ArmaReforgerServerTool/README.md

 Create Arma Reforger Dedicated Servers on Windows with this easy to use GUI tool!

 - Load and Save server configuration files
-- Automatically schedule your server to restart (minutes / hours / days interval)
+- Automatically schedule your server to restart (minutes / hours / days interval) or at a specified time of day
 - Powerful mod management with the ability to import mods from saved configurations
+- Export mod lists to share with your mates!
 - Easily select the desired scenario you want to play
 - Automatically fetches Scenario IDs for your mods from the Arma Workshop
+- Monitors your server and automatically restarts it if it crashes

 ## Requirements